FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/cert_config.md

-# 10. SDK connection certificate configuration.
+# 10. SDK connection certificate configuration

 Tags: "SDK," "Certificate Configuration"

 ----

-When you use the SDK to develop an application, you need to use the certificate file of the node to interact with the node.。FISCO BCOS 3.x provides three node deployment modes.
-The node SDK certificate files in each deployment mode are slightly different.(./java_sdk/index.md) For example, describe the correct way to configure the SDK application certificate in each of the three node modes.。
+When you use the SDK to develop an application, you need to use the certificate file of the node to interact with the node。FISCO BCOS 3.x provides three node deployment modes.
+The node SDK certificate files in each deployment mode are slightly different(./java_sdk/index.md) For example, describe the correct way to configure the SDK application certificate in each of the three node modes。

 ## Single-group blockchain (Air version) deployment mode

-[Single Group Blockchain (Air Version)](../tutorial/air/index.md) adopt all-in-The one encapsulation mode compiles all modules into a binary (process), and a process is a blockchain node.。
+[Single Group Blockchain (Air Version)](../tutorial/air/index.md) The all-in-one encapsulation mode is used to compile all modules into a binary (process), and a process is a blockchain node。

 For installation and deployment of Air version, please refer to: [link](../tutorial/air/build_chain.md) 。